When to phase out night feeds

 - Time the length of your baby’s usual night feed.

-- Then cut down on the time your baby spends feeding by 2-5 minutes every second night.
-For example, if your baby usually feeds for 15 minutes, you would feed for 13 minutes for two nights, then 11 minutes for the next two nights, then nine minutes for the next two nights, and so on.
+- Cut down on the time your baby spends feeding by 2-5 minutes every second night.
+For example, if your baby usually feeds for 15 minutes, you would feed for 13 minutes for two nights, then 11 minutes for the next two nights, then 9 minutes for the next two nights, and so on.

 - Re-settle your baby after each shortened feed with the settling techniques of your choice.